 This article includes insights from Salo HR consultant Nikki Broderick, who specializes in leading business process analysis and complex HR technology solutions.
 With 20 years of experience in a variety of HR systems, industries, and general HR business functions, Nikki is a great partner, project manager, and coach for companies embarking on HR tech initiatives.

 Make your HR technology solution’s implementation successful with these top tips.

 Implementing HR technology, such as an HRIS system, can feel overwhelming.
 After all, many HR professionals might only go through an implementation process once or twice in their careers.

 As a consultant specializing in HR technology, I work on a handful of large-scale tech implementations every year—leading and coaching my clients through “the hard stuff.”
-Implementing technology doesn’t need to be stressful.
+Through my experiences, I’ve learned that implementing HR technology solutions doesn’t need to be stressful.
 Like any other type of project, there are tools and best practices that you can use to set you up for success.
 Here are a few of the most important things to know.